 What I did next was break down my content into specific categories to get a better sense of what types of content worked (or were viewed, which doesn’t necessarily mean “worked”) and what types didn’t.

-The categories I used, in order of highest frequency, are as follows:
+The categories I used, in order of highest Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad., are as follows:

 - News and Information